Ken4scholars/personal-site/_posts/2022-10-25-afronaissance.md

 3. Modernization and improvement in the quality of African art forms especially music

 4. The modern liberal movement: The liberal movement has promoted interest in non-Western cultures as the "can anything good ever come from Nazareth" concept is being increasingly challenged.
 Though some friends I had a discussion of the topic with disagreed with this, I believe it is a factor worth considering.
-Without recourse to a debate on the socio-political spectrum, it is merely a fact that many minority movements and in North America and Europe have gained support mostly from the liberal left compared to others among the local populace.
+Without recourse to a debate on the socio-political spectrum, it is merely a fact that many minority movements in North America and Europe have gained support mostly from the liberal left compared to others among the local populace.

 The effect of these factors which currently highlight the Afronaissance movement is the increase in popularity of African music and art forms, increased appreciation of the <i>African Identity</i> as more people are proud to showcase